SergeiAlonichau/fastText/README.md

 modified: src/vector.h
 ```

-What is this for
+### Description
 Added two new parameters -nepoch index of a current epoch, -inputModel <checkpoint_files_prefix> .
 When -nepoch N is specified the tool exits after each epoch and saves checkpoint files with checkpoint_files_prefix .
 When -nepoch 0 the checkpoint is not loaded.
 For large data that does not fit into memory, you need to shuffle it and split into equal large parts (as big as fits into memory) for the best performance.

-This allows for:
+This allows to do:

-training and evaluation after each epoch
+1. training and evaluation after each epoch
-training on split set of data with all data not fitting into memory at once
+2. training on split set of data with all data not fitting into memory at once
-fine tuning already trained model
+3. fine tuning already trained model

-Usage examples:
+### Usage examples:

-Regular training in one shot with all the data:
+#### Regular training in one shot with all the data:
 ```
 ./fasttext.exe supervised -input in_sample_td_1p.txt -output modelx -dim 2 -wordNgrams 6 -bucket 80000000 -thread 10 -verbose 1 -epoch 10
 ./fasttext test modelx.bin in_sample_td_1p.txt 1